-1. HISTORICAL BACKGROUND 5

-2. CURRENT STATUS OF THE PGIM 5

-3. VISION, MISSION, GOALS AND OBJECTIVES 6

-4. AUTHORITIES OF THE INSTITUTE 7

-5. ACADEMIC PROGRAMMES 9

-6. ELIGIBILITY CRITERIA TO BECOME TRAINERS AND EXAMINERS 15

-7.ACCREDITATION OF TRAINING UNITS/C ENTRES 16

-8. PREPARATION OF PROSPECTUSES 18

-9. GUIDELINES FOR CONDUCT OF EXAMINATIONS 24

-10. CODE OF CONDUCT FOR EXAMINERS 34

-11. EVALUATION OF PGIM TRAINERS 38

-12. GUIDELINES FOR EXAMINING DISSERTATION AND THESES 39

-13. GENERIC GUIDANCE FOR PRE-BOARD CERTICIATION ASSESSMENT 41

-14. GENERIC GUIDANCE TO BOARDS OF STUDY/SPECIALITY BOARDS FOR EVALUATION OF F

-RESEARCH PROPOSALS FOR MD PROGRAMES 43

-15. DISCIPLINARY CODE FOR TRAINERS, SUPERVISORS AND EXAMINERS 48

-16. MONITORING OF THE PROGRESS OF TRAINEES 51

-17. UPDATES ON RULES AND REGULATIONS 51

-Annexure I Establishment of new training programmes and academic entities 52

-Annexure II Application for acceditation as a PGIM training unit /centre (Local) 53

-Annexure III Application for accreditation as a PGIM training unit /centre (Overseas) 54

-Annexure IV PGIM policy on setting and marking of different examination components 59

-Annexure V Conflict of interest and confidentiality declaration form for Coordinators/Members of Core C Groups.

-62

-Annexure VI Conflict of interest and confidentiality declaration form for Exminers 64

-Annexure VII PGIM External Examiners 66

-Annexure VIII External Examiners Report 68

-Annexure IX Trainer Evaluation Form 73
+1. HISTORICAL BACKGROUND 5 2.
+CURRENT STATUS OF THE PGIM 5 3.
+VISION, MISSION, GOALS AND OBJECTIVES 6 4.
+AUTHORITIES OF THE INSTITUTE 7 5.
+ACADEMIC PROGRAMMES 9 6.
+ELIGIBILITY CRITERIA TO BECOME TRAINERS AND EXAMINERS 15 7.ACCREDITATION OF TRAINING UNITS/C ENTRES 16 8.
+PREPARATION OF PROSPECTUSES 18 9.
+GUIDELINES FOR CONDUCT OF EXAMINATIONS 24 10.
+CODE OF CONDUCT FOR EXAMINERS 34 11.
+EVALUATION OF PGIM TRAINERS 38 12.
+GUIDELINES FOR EXAMINING DISSERTATION AND THESES 39 13.
+GENERIC GUIDANCE FOR PRE-BOARD CERTICIATION ASSESSMENT 41 14.
+GENERIC GUIDANCE TO BOARDS OF STUDY/SPECIALITY BOARDS FOR EVALUATION OF RESEARCH PROPOSALS FOR MD PROGRAMES 43 15.
+DISCIPLINARY CODE FOR TRAINERS, SUPERVISORS AND EXAMINERS 48 16.
+MONITORING OF THE PROGRESS OF TRAINEES 51 17.
+UPDATES ON RULES AND REGULATIONS 51 Annexure I Establishment of new training programmes and academic entities 52 Annexure II Application for accreditation as a PGIM training unit /centre (Local) 53 Annexure III Application for accreditation as a PGIM training unit/centre (Overseas) 54 Annexure IV PGIM policy on setting and marking of different examination components 59 Annexure V Conflict of interest and confidentiality declaration form - Coordinators/Members of Core Groups 62 Annexure VI Conflict of interest and confidentiality declaration form for Examiners 64 Annexure VII Acceptance and Declarations for members of Boards of Study/Specialty Boards of the PGIM 66 Annexure VIII PGIM External Examiners 67 Annexure IX External Examiners Report 69 Annexure X Trainer Evaluation Form 74 Annexure XI Composite evaluation framework & description for assessing dissertations and thesis 75